Clemapfel/MousetrapMakie.jl/README.md

 # MousetrapMakie.jl

-Experimental package that adds `GLMakieArea`, a [Mousetrap](https://github.com/Clemapfel/Mousetrap.jl/) widget that allows displaying [GLMakie](https://github.com/MakieOrg/Makie.jl) plots, similar to how [`Gtk4Makie.jl`](https://github.com/JuliaGtk/Gtk4Makie.jl) allows the same for GTK4.jl.
+Experimental package that adds `GLMakieArea`, a [Mousetrap](https://github.com/Clemapfel/Mousetrap.jl/) widget that allows displaying [GLMakie](https://github.com/MakieOrg/Makie.jl) plots, similar to how [Gtk4Makie.jl](https://github.com/JuliaGtk/Gtk4Makie.jl) allows the same for GTK4.jl.

 This package is not production ready and should be considered in early alpha.
 The following features are still missing:

 + Applying a post-processing config is not yet implemented
 + Modifying the screen after it is realized remains untested
 + Setups with multiple `GLMakie.Screen`s remain untested
-+ `runtests.jl` is unimplemented
++ `runtests.jl` is unimplemented, meaning CI through GitHub actions is not yet set up
 + The Makie event model is ignored completely, only Mousetraps event controllers allow for user input

 If you are experienced with Makie, consider opening a PR to fully implement this package and extend its functionalities.
 Any significant contributor will be credited as an author.
 See [`src/MousetrapMakie.jl`](./src/MousetrapMakie.jl), which is heavily commented to make understanding and extending the package easier.